GNU-Ymir/Documentations/templates/cte.md

 ```

 To see if a value can be known at compilation time a simple test is to use
 it as a template parameter.
+Or by using the keyword `cte`.

 **Exercise :** Try to compile the
 following source code with the option `-fdump-tree-gimple`.